TrunkRecorder/homebrew-install/README.md

 ## Trunk Recorder Homebrew

-The Homebrew Package manager contains all the required dependencies to build Trunk Recorder and [gr-osmosdr](https://osmocom.org/projects/sdr/wiki/GrOsmoSDR) on MacOS with a few easy commands.
+The Homebrew package manager contains all the required dependencies to build Trunk Recorder and [gr-osmosdr](https://osmocom.org/projects/sdr/wiki/GrOsmoSDR) on macOS with a few easy commands.

-## Install
+## Installation

 1. Install [Homebrew](https://brew.sh)